Manchester United to leave Old Trafford as Sir Jim Ratcliffe announces plans for new 100,000-seater ground

 The new stadium, which will be the largest in the UK, will be built on club-owned land adjacent to Old Trafford, with architect Lord Norman Foster saying it will take five years to construct.

-Man Utd's co-owner Jim Ratcliffe said the intention is to create "an iconic football stadium".
+Man Utd's co-owner Sir Jim Ratcliffe said the intention is to create "an iconic football stadium".

 "By building next to the existing site, we will be able to preserve the essence of Old Trafford, while creating a truly state-of-the-art stadium that transforms the fan experience only footsteps from our historic home," said Ratcliffe.

-United have spent the last 115 years at Old Trafford, which currently holds nearly 74,000 spectators.
+United have spent the last 115 years at Old Trafford, which currently holds nearly 74,000 spectators, and are expected to continue to play at Old Trafford while the new stadium is built.

 - Man Utd to leave Old Trafford: latest news and reaction